thinkclay/KO3-Event/README.markdown

 ### Solutions?

-* Unfortunately Timeout and Internal methods do not currently have a reliable method of implementation without halting execution
+* Unfortunately Timeout and Internal methods do not currently have a reliable method of implementation without halting execution in some manner wether that is sleeping, looping or line counting.
-* The current method in planning is to manually construct a stacktrace on each event fire which would allow a backwards rebuild on exceptions.
+* Regarding the stacktrace, the current method in planning is to attach the event to a stacktrace on each fire which would allow a backwards rebuild.

-## Features
-* Asynchronous event bubbling
-* Robust event subscription
-* Stateful events
-* Chaining events
-* Event Namespaces
-* Benchmarking tools
-* High performance oriented
-* High test coverage

 ## About the Author